MusabUmair28/MusabUmair28/README.md

 - 👋 Hi, I’m @MusabUmair28
-- 👀 I’m interested in Web & Mobile app dev
+- 👀 I’m interested in Web & Mobile app developer
-- 🌱 I’m currently learning Web & Mobile app dev
+- 🌱 I’m currently learning Web & Mobile app development

 <!---
 MusabUmair28/MusabUmair28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.